Back

 Law of Closure - Still Failing

-India-Specific Gestalt Insight: Indian q-commerce users are trained by Swiggy and Zomato food delivery to see a "Savings" chip in green near the total — a visual closure signal that says "you saved ₹X on this order."
+Indian q-commerce users are trained by Swiggy and Zomato food delivery to see a "Savings" chip in green near the total - a visual closure signal that says "you saved ₹X on this order."
 Zepto surfaces this inconsistently.
-Blinkit's implementation of this savings chip is more consistent, creating a subtle but measurable competitive UX advantage.
+Blinkit's implementation of this savings chip is more consistent - it provides closure and a micro-reward in the same interaction, which are not the same thing.

-Zepto's delivery ETA timer — the N mins counter — is their most powerful trust signal.
-But this timer disappears during the checkout flow.
-Once the user enters the payment screen, the ETA is not surfaced.
-This is precisely when the timer should be most visible — the anxious moment where users ask "will it still arrive in 10 minutes if I finalise now?"
-Hiding the status signal at the highest-stakes decision point contradicts the core value proposition.
+Zepto's ETA counter - the N mins display - is their most powerful trust signal.
+But it disappears during checkout.
+Once the user enters the payment screen, the ETA is gone.
+This is precisely when it matters most - the anxious moment where users ask "will it still arrive in 10 minutes if I confirm now?"
+Hiding the primary value proposition at the highest-stakes decision point works directly against the brand promise.

 Rivalry signal: Swiggy Instamart has begun surfacing a persistent "delivery in ~N mins" indicator through its checkout flow in recent builds.
 In the Bengaluru and Delhi NCR markets where Zepto and Instamart compete store-for-store (both at ~1,100–1,200 dark stores), this micro-UX decision likely contributes to measurable checkout completion differences.

-This remains the most consequential failure.
-Out-of-stock events are structural in Indian q-commerce — dark stores stock only 2,500–3,000 high-velocity SKUs in 2,000–3,000 sq ft.
+This is, to me, the most consequential failure I found.
+Out-of-stock events are structural in Indian q-commerce - dark stores stock only 2,500–3,000 high-velocity SKUs in 2,000–3,000 sq ft.
 Inventory is volatile, especially for high-demand items (milk, eggs, beverages) during evening peaks.
-The fragmentation created by 1,100+ stores means that each individual dark store has less inventory depth than a traditional kirana store — OOS is not an edge case, it is a statistical inevitability during peak hours.
+The fragmentation created by 1,100+ stores means that each individual dark store has less inventory depth than a traditional kirana store - OOS is not an edge case, it is a statistical inevitability during peak hours.

 The scenario: a user adds 4 items, proceeds to checkout, and between cart review and payment confirmation, one item goes OOS.
 Zepto's current flow forces a 5-step recovery loop:

 Current OOS Recovery: Error surfaces → User reads → Dismisses → Returns to cart → Manually removes OOS item or searches substitute → Re-initiates checkout.
-That is 5 additional interactions, approximately 35–45 seconds, and a trust-break in the 10-minute promise.
+That is 5 additional interactions, approximately 35–45 seconds (estimated from walkthrough of the live app flow, April 2026), and a trust-break in the 10-minute promise.
 At Arjun's moment of maximum impatience, this is a near-certain defection to Blinkit.

-The deeper issue is Error Prevention, not error handling.
-Nielsen's Heuristic #5 states that good design prevents errors before they occur.
-Zepto's inventory data can predict high-risk OOS SKUs at order time.
+The deeper issue is prevention, not recovery.
+Zepto's inventory data can predict high-risk OOS SKUs at order time - that data exists in the system already.
 Substitution options should be surfaced before payment initiation, not after failure.

 Inline Smart Substitution Toggle (ISST)